 Additional Options to Make the Other Side Give Up the Ghost

-In court, your burden as the subrogating party is to prove by a preponderance of evidence that the incident was the other driver’s fault.
-On their end, the adverse carrier has the burden of convincing a judge/jury by preponderance of evidence that it was not their fault.
-If they want to raise the phantom vehicle defense, they have to find a way to prove a 3rd car (1) was there and (2) was at fault in order to prove that the accident wasn’t their fault.
+Subrogation lawsuits are heard in civil court, where the burden of proof is preponderance of evidence; you only have to convince the court your argument is 51%+ true to receive an affirmative judgment.
+In court, your burden as the subrogating party is to prove by a preponderance of evidence (~more likely than not) that the incident was the other driver’s fault.
+On their end, the adverse carrier has the burden of convincing a judge/jury by preponderance of evidence that it was not their insured’s fault.

-The other option, should the liability carrier for the other driver be a part of Arbitration Forums, is to pursue the subrogation claim via intercompany arbitration.
-AF rules state that all parties in an insurance dispute have to be members to use it, but because you are only interacting with the other driver’s carrier, since the third one may or may not exist and you are not asserting a claim against them, arbitration is allowed.
+The other option, should the liability carrier for the other driver be a member of Arbitration Forums, is to pursue the subrogation claim via intercompany arbitration.
+AF rules state that all parties in an insurance dispute have to be members to use it, but because you are only interacting with the other driver’s carrier, since the third one may or may not exist, and you are not asserting a claim against them, arbitration is allowed.

 Curious to learn more about this and other important subrogation subjects?
 You can find more free educational resources on the subrogation process and how to navigate insurance disputes on Rathbone Group’s blog, YouTube channel and podcast library.
 Have a topic we haven’t yet covered?
 Reach out to us at video@rathbonegroup.com or podcast@rathbonegroup.com to see your topic covered on a future episode of our On Subrogation series.